-- Pre-reqs: - Basic algebra and a willingness to try suffice. - Must come to class, encouraged to participate. - Grading (Previous Years): - Depending on role small paper, presentation, - High passes available to exceptional work / leaders if we succeed.
+- Pre-reqs: - Basic algebra and a willingness to try suffice. - Must come to class, encouraged to participate (email me that you were here today). - Grading (Previous Years): - Depending on role small paper, presentation, - High passes available to exceptional work / leaders if we succeed.
 (No longer possible....) - Perfunctory passes may be given for failure....